 Another passive income perk is that you can decide how much time to invest in earning it.
 You can choose to have just a few properties that you leave to a property manager while you keep your day job.
-It is also possible to become a landlord full-time and live completely off of your net rental profits.
+It is also possible to become a landlord full-time and live entirely off of your net rental profits.
 Whether you want to invest 5 hours a week or 50 toward your rental income is entirely up to you.

 Rental Income Makes a Comfortable Retirement

 Retirement income traditionally consists of a fixed pension and social security check every month.
 With the costs of living rising over time, however, you will want to maintain your lifestyle.
 It may not be possible to live as well ten years into your retirement if your income stays the same while the costs of utilities and food increase.
-This is where your rental income can help you!
+It is where your rental income can help you!
 Rent is inclined to rise with the cost of living, meaning that as a landlord, you will have income that stays up to speed with inflation.
 Also, you should be able to pay off a majority of the mortgages on your rental units.
-By retirement age, you should have several paid-off units generating increased profits and helping you live well.
+By retirement age, you should have several paid-off rental properties generating increased profits and helping you live well.

 The Demand for Rentals is Timeless